FrendsPlatform/FrendsTemplates/Templates/Databases/MySQL/CSV file from SFTP server to MySQL Database Insert/long-description.md

 # Error Handling

-This template does not handle transient errors separately, however the connection to the **SFTP server** and **Oracle database** are retried three time before failing.
+This template does not handle transient errors separately.

 The template does not handle any SQL errors that may occur - the errors will be thrown as exceptions.